MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-cache-policy-command.md

 ---
 # .alter table cache policy

 Change the table cache policy.
-To speed up queries on data, Azure Data Explorer caches it on its processing nodes, in SSD, or even in RAM.
-The [cache policy](cachepolicy.md) lets Azure Data Explorer describe the data artifacts that it uses so that important data can take priority.
+To speed up queries, Azure Data Explorer caches data on its processing nodes, in SSD, or even in RAM.
+The [cache policy](cachepolicy.md) lets Azure Data Explorer describe data so that important data can take priority.

 ## Syntax